hiiamboris/red-wiki/[NOTES]-Design-notes-on-removing-keys-from-MAP!-values.md

 ## And the winner is...

 A new idea, not listed above, but close to others.
 We'll add a `/key` refinement to `remove`, which will be used for both maps and bitsets.
 The bitset code will change because of that, but it means `/part` won't be overloaded for this purpose.

+While this seems like the best choice, it won't come particularly cheap. `Remove` is an action, and therefore implemented for each type independently.
+Each instance must be updated to support the new refinement and its argument, even if only to return an error saying they don't support that refinement.
+Interaction with `/part` must also be considered.